kqw94/Sequences-of-Objects/README.md

 ![](object_detector/results/deep_and_remote.jpg)

-## Sequences of Objects minimal example
+## Minimal example of Sequences of Objects